Hurricane and Severe Storm Sentinel (HS3) Teacher Institute

 This opportunity is closed...

-The NASA Airborne Research Experiences for Educators and Students program is recruiting educators of students in grades 5-12 to participate in a two-week residential program in Palmdale, California.
+The NASA Airborne Research Experience for Educators and Students program is recruiting educators of students in grades K-12 Formal or Informal Educators to participate in a 5-day research-based program in Palmdale, California.
 The dynamic training program provides research-based experiences for educators using NASA’s unique flight platforms.
 Participants will engage as science practitioners by becoming involved in a NASA earth science mission.

 Student Flight Mission Challenge -- Improving Earthquake Monitoring